IYI Logo

 • Raymond Davis, Center of Workforce Innovations – Valparaiso

-• Jessica Elliot, Kids’ Voice of Indiana – Indianapolis
+• Jessica Elliott, Kids’ Voice of Indiana – Indianapolis

 • Kisa Fitzgerald, Girl Scouts of Greater Chicago and Northwest Indiana – Gary